sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

 docker logs signup-web
 ```

-> The app works in the same way, now the logs are at info level.
+> The app works in the same way, now the logs are at info level

 ## That's it for now